regebro/moving-big-projects/moving-big-projects.rst

     by f ex comparing your pip freeze output with the requirements file.
     That way, you would get an error if you change one package that introduces new dependencies.

-    And once you have a production environment that is stable, then it's time to move on to preparing for Python 3.
-    And the first thing you should do there is to

 ----